The Lifetime ISA Guide: Everything you need to know

 If you change your mind about the bank or building society that holds your LISA, don't panic – you can easily transfer from one provider to another without losing any of your interest or bonuses.

-If you decide that you don’t want to spend your LISA savings on a new property, you can avoid losing your bonuses by continuing the ISA as a retirement fund.
+If you decide that you don’t want to spend your LISA savings on a new property, you can avoid losing your bonus by continuing the ISA as a retirement fund.

-However, if you decide you want your cash before you turn 60 and you don’t want to buy your first property with it, you will lose the entire 25% bonus that the government has been paying to your LISA each year and you’ll have to pay a 5% fine on top of that.
+However, if you decide you want your cash before you turn 60 and you don’t want to buy your first property with it, you'll be charged a 25% fee on the total that you withdraw.

 The Help to Buy ISA is very similar to the LISA – so much so that it has been speculated that the Help to Buy might've been launched as a stepping stone that the government used to test the waters before announcing the Lifetime ISA.